chrisandrachristopher12-max/IMDB-Movie-Rating-Predictions-Group-10/README.md

 │   └── IMDB_Movie_Rating_Prediction_Pipeline.ipynb

 ## How to run
 Open the notebooks [IMDB_Movie_Rating_Prediction_Pipeline.ipynb].
-Click "Google Colab" button.
+Click "Open in Colab" button.
 The link direct to Google Colab.
 When Colab already open, click "Run All".
 All the output will show.

 ## Dataset